 The optimal value for this option depends on the hardware setup of the server, of the client, and of the network.
 Factors include the number of CPU cores and the disk setup.
 A good place to start is the number of CPU cores on the server, but values larger than that can also lead to faster restore times in many cases.
 Of course, values that are too high will lead to decreased performance because of thrashing.

 Only the custom and directory archive formats are supported with this option.
-The input must be a regular file or directory (not, for example, a pipe).
-This option is ignored when emitting a script rather than connecting directly to a database server.
+The input must be a regular file or directory (not, for example, a pipe or standard input).
 Also, multiple jobs cannot be used together with the option

 List the table of contents of the archive.
 The output of this operation can be used as input to the

 -Loption.
 Note that if filtering switches such as

 -tare used with

 Restore only those archive elements that are listed in